advanced-security/ghas-api-python-scripts/README.md

 This is a set of scripts that use these APIs to access and manage alerts.
 The scripts are written in Python and use a wrapper around the API requests to manage authentication, pagination and rate limiting.

-> [!WARNING]
+> [!NOTE]
-> These scripts are not supported by GitHub.
-They are provided as-is, and come with no support or commitments.
-> They are intended to be used as examples, and can be modified to suit your needs
+> This is an unofficial tool created by Field Security Specialists, and is not officially supported by GitHub.

 ## Requirements